 - Financial – abuse includes withholding money or stealing money.

 - Emotional/Verbal – abuse including threats to leave the person alone, name-calling

-- Neglect – involves failure to provide the necessities of life such as proper food, medicine or a safe, clean shelter.
+- Neglect – involves failure to provide the necessities of life such as proper food, medicine, or a safe, clean shelter.

-An information sheet published by the Government of Alberta states that people with disabilities are 50% more likely to be the victim of some form of abuse in their life.
+An information sheet published by the Government of Alberta states that people with disabilities are 50% more likely to be the victim of some form of abuse in their lives.
 Some individuals have a higher risk than others.
 Factors that impact the level of risk are:

 - Level of disability

 The sad truth is that abuse isn’t always a one-way situation.
 Sometimes two people abuse each other and it is the nature of the relationship that has become abusive.
 People with disabilities can have a high number of various caregivers and support team members.
 It is often the people closest to them who are abusing them.